SpeedyPHP/ActiveRecord/README.md

 by Kien La and Jacques Fuentes

 by Zachary Quintana
-Added migrations and collections for return arrays
+Added migrations and collections for return arrays.
+This version is built for SpeedyPHP framework.

 <http://www.phpactiverecord.org/>